Day 12: Things They Don’t See

 They don’t see that I am walking a tightrope.

-They don't see that because of being a woman in a male-dominated workplace, it take extra effort for me to simply be myself, a learner in a new environment.
+They don't see that because of being a woman in a male-dominated workplace, it takes extra effort for me to simply be myself, a learner in a new environment.

 Until now, I had never thought of farming as a particularly masculine venture, perhaps because of all the brilliant shepherdesses I follow on Twitter.
 I really couldn't do without the other two volunteers.
 At the same time, I am uncomfortable with the extent of my own gratitude.
 Why do I feel so grateful to be treated as an equal?
 What does that say about my experiences of society more broadly?